-Section 3- QUORUM: Three Commissioners shall constitute a quorum for the transaction of business §33.28(3).
+Section 3- QUORUM: Four Commissioners shall constitute a quorum for the transaction of business.
 Any Commissioner participating in a meeting in real time via telephone or electronic means shall be considered present for quorum purposes.
 E-mail or text message communications shall not be considered real time participation.
 A majority of the Commissioners plus one shall be present to borrow money.

-Section 4- VACANCY: Vacancies on the Board caused by death or resignation of an elected Commissioner shall be filled by the chair.
+Section 4- VACANCY: Vacancies on the Board caused by death or resignation of an elected Commissioner shall be filled by the Chairperson.
 The appointment for the remainder of the unexpired term shall be subject to approval by a majority vote of the Board. §33.28(7).
 The Commissioner appointed by the County and the Commissioner appointed by the Town, Village or City shall serve at the pleasure of those bodies, who are also responsible for filling vacancies in those positions.

-Section 5- FUNCTION: The Board shall conduct all business of the District not specifically reserved to the electors of the District, shall carry out the provisions of these By-laws and Chapter 33 of the Wisconsin Statues, and shall carry out the mandates of the annual meeting and special meetings, if any. §33.29(2).
+Section 5- FUNCTION: The Board shall conduct all business of the District not specifically reserved to the Eligible Voters of the District, shall carry out the provisions of these By-laws and Chapter 33 of the Wisconsin Statues, and shall carry out the mandates of the annual meeting and special meetings, if any. §33.29(2).

 Section 6- OFFICERS: At the first Board meeting immediately following each annual meeting of the District, the Board shall elect a chairperson, vice chairperson, a secretary, treasurer, and Aquatic Plant Harvestings Commissioner from among its members. §33.39(3).